tc39/proposal-private-fields/README.md

 ### Private State Object Model

-#### Internal Slots
+#### Private Slots

 In ECMAScript, each object has a collection of properties which are keyed on strings and Symbols.
-In addition, each object may have a set of **internal slots** which can hold any ECMAScript value.
-Internal slots are added to objects dynamically during object construction.
-There is no facility for removing internal slots from an object.
+In addition, each object may have a set of **private slots** which can hold any ECMAScript value.
+Private slots are added to objects dynamically during object construction.
+There is no facility for removing private slots from an object.

-Unlike normal property access, during internal slot access the prototype chain is not traversed and proxies do not trap access.
+Unlike normal property access, during private slot access the prototype chain is not traversed and proxies do not trap access.

-#### Constructors and Internal Slots
+#### Constructors and Private Slots

-Each ECMAScript function object has an internal slot named `[[InstanceSlots]]` which contains a possibly-empty list of keys which identify the internal slots that should be added to objects during construction.
+Each ECMAScript function object has an internal slot named `[[InstanceSlots]]` which contains a possibly-empty list of keys which uniquely identify the private slots that should be added to an object during construction.

-When a class definition is evaluated, the `[[InstanceSlots]]` of the newly created constructor an internal slot key for each private name definition within the class body.
-The constructor adds these internal slots to objects in the following situations:
+When a class definition is evaluated, the `[[InstanceSlots]]` list of the newly created constructor contains a private slot key for each private name definition within the class body.
+The constructor adds these private slots to objects in the following situations:

 1. For a base class, when the object is allocated.
 1. For a derived class, when the super call returns.